Back to School Blog – Part 3

 This gives a snappy representation of your students’ scores.
 The ‘benchmark’ is an NRSS of 100, but this can be changed, for example, if your group is high attaining and you want to create a higher benchmark.
 The report offers five categories to describe each student’s status, and this year the ‘On Watch’ category is particularly relevant.
 When reviewing scores from a standardised assessment, it would be usual to draw attention to students with below-average scores: below NRSS 85.

-Figure 1 – Star Reading – Screening Report
+Figure 1 – Star Reading – Screening Report (click to enlarge)

 A score above but close to NRSS 85 is a low score and will be of concern.
 We know that students below this benchmark need additional support, but what differentiates students at 83 or 87?
 Intervention or no intervention?
 Where scores have dropped, and this is due to disruption, the hope is that these will soon improve.
 You may notice that students who before the pandemic would be securely at or above benchmark are now ‘On Watch’.

 Knowing this from a simple report (which also lists students by name) will help you support these students to regain their lost learning.

 The next step for the ‘On Watch’ students, in particular, could be to run the Planning Report.
 This can be done for the whole class, specific groups within the class, or a single student.
 It uses the Scale Score to make recommendations for next steps in learning based on Learning Progressions and Focus Skills.

 Figure 2 – Star Reading – Instructional Planning Report (click to enlarge)

 For example, ‘Isabella’ is in Year 6, and because all her metrics place her as below the NRSS 100 benchmark, she is ‘On Watch’.
 The Scale Score generates performance indicators for Year 6 SATs.
 Isabella’s score of 503 puts her just below the benchmark of 510, which indicates a 50% chance of attaining the expected standard, in this case, for reading.